-"Contributive "C" property" means a property containing a structure that contributes to the overall character and history of the neighborhood and village atmosphere.
+"Contributive property" means a property containing a structure that contributes to the overall character and history of the neighborhood and village atmosphere, but does not qualify as a historic resource.
 These structures are intact and are good representations of the era in which they were constructed.
 While these structures may not be architecturally significant, they are still important for their contribution to the streetscape.
-These properties are identified with a "C" rating and with an OHP status code of 5.
-Properties not identified on the inventory may also be identified by the heritage committee as specified in Section 25.45.018.
-The following characteristics are typical of a Contributive, "C"-rated property:
+If rated, these properties would be identified with a California Office of Historic Preservation ("OHP") status code of 6L.
+The following characteristics are typical of a contributive property: